clouraen/nix-config/README.md

 1. **Select target device** - Choose the disk where NixOS will be installed
 2. **Select host configuration** - Choose from pre-defined host configurations
 3. **Set swap size** - Specify the swap partition size (default is 8GB)
+4. **Configure user account** - Set username and full name for your account
+5. **Set hostname** - Define the hostname for your machine
-4. **Confirm and install** - Review settings before proceeding with installation
+6. **Confirm and install** - Review settings before proceeding with installation

 ## Supported Host Configurations